 This type of reaction can involve IgG and IgE antibodies but more commonly involves IgG antibodies.
-IgG forms an immune complex with the allergen/antigen(Ag), which activate the complement pathway and releases inflammatory mediators wherever the immune complex is deposited.
+IgG forms an immune complex with the allergen/antigen(Ag), which activates the complement pathway and releases inflammatory mediators wherever the immune complex is deposited.
 This can take anywhere from several hours to several days which is why the hypersensitivity reactions are delayed.
 Although macrophages (white blood cells) pick up the IgG-Ag complexes immediately, they have a finite capacity to do so.
 If there are a lot of antigens present, the macrophages may saturate their capacity to remove the immune complexes, causing the excess complexes to be deposited in tissue.

-The type III symptoms can be broad and varied such as rashes, urticaria, asthma, stiffness, pain and swelling in joints, eczema or psoriasis, migraines and IBS type symptoms.
+The type III symptoms can be broad and varied such as rashes, urticaria, asthma, stiffness, pain and swelling in joints, eczema or psoriasis, migraines, and IBS type symptoms.

 What is a food intolerance?

 A food intolerance is characterized by an inability to digest food due to a non-immunological cause such as an enzyme deficiency or metabolic disorder.
 Some examples are:

 A common example is lactose intolerance where a deficiency in the enzyme lactase can result in the reduced ability to break down lactose into the more simple sugars glucose and galactose in the small intestine.
 This can result in increased flatulence, bloating, diarrhoea, and other digestive complaints.